 You will see Dr Gdalevitch to remove your nasal packing if needed

-You can expect the pain to decrease towards the 48 hour mark.
+You can expect the pain to decrease after 48 hours

 It is best to keep your head elevated as much as possible to prevent swelling